-I have hereditary under eye circles, but you may also notice darkness under your eyes if you’re suffering from allergies, not getting enough sleep, or even if you’ve overslept.
+I have hereditary under-eye circles, but you may also notice darkness under your eyes if you’re suffering from allergies, not getting enough sleep, or even if you’ve overslept.
 The darkness under the eyes is specifically caused by dilated blood vessels.
 So, what can you do to get rid of dark circles under eyes fast?
 Keep reading to find out!

 This post may contain affiliate links.
 Using these affiliate links is a great way to purchase any products you need, or would like to try while supporting my blog!